bakaphp/kanvas-ecosystem-api/README.md

 ## Initial Setup

-1. Use the ``docker compose up --build -d`` to bring up the containers.Make sure to have Docker Desktop active and have no other containers running that may cause conflict with this project's containers(There may be conflicts port wise if more than one container uses the same ports).
+1. Use the ``docker compose up --build -d`` to bring up the containers.
+Make sure to have Docker Desktop active and have no other containers running that may cause conflict with this project's containers(There may be conflicts port wise if more than one container uses the same ports).

 2. Check the status of containers using the command ```docker-compose ps```.
 Make sure they are running and services are healthy.

+3. Get inside the database container using ```docker exec -it mysqlLaravel /bin/bash```.
+Then, create 4 databases: `inventory`, `social`, `crm`, `workflow`.

+4. Set up your .env: You can start by copying the `.env.example setup`.
+Next, update it with the database and Redis connection info, making sure that the host values match your container's name.

-3. Get inside the php container using ```docker exec -it php bash```.
+5. Get inside the php container using ```docker exec -it phpLaravel bash```.

-4. Create 4 databases `inventory`, `social`, `crm`, `workflow` update your .env with the connection info
+6. Generate app keys with `php artisan key:generate`.
+**Note:** Confirm that your app key is correctly registered in the `apps` table within the `kanvas_laravel` database.

-5. Check the .env and setup correctly the `REDIS` parameters and your database connections before running the setup-ecosystem
+7. Update the app variables in your .env `APP_JWT_TOKEN`, `APP_KEY`, `KANVAS_APP_ID` before running the setup-ecosystem.
+**Note:** You can use the default values provided in `tests.yml`.

-6. Use the command ```php artisan kanvas:setup-ecosystem``` to run the kanvas setup
+8. Use the command ```php artisan kanvas:setup-ecosystem``` to run the kanvas setup.

-7. If you're presenting some errors after running the command from before, drop all the tables from the schema `kanvas_laravel` and run it again
+9. If you're presenting some errors after running the command from before, drop all the tables from the schema `kanvas_laravel` and run it again.

-8. Generate app keys `php artisan key:generate`

-9. To check if the API is working just make a GET request to  ```http://localhost:80/v1/``` and see if the response returns ```"Woot Kanvas"```
+10. To check if the API is working just make a GET request to  ```http://localhost:80/v1/``` and see if the response returns ```"Woot Kanvas"```.

 ### Setup Inventory
 1. composer migrate-inventory
 2. Set env var in .env
 ```
-DB_INVENTORY_HOST=mysql
+DB_INVENTORY_HOST=mysqlLaravel
 DB_INVENTORY_PORT=3306
 DB_INVENTORY_DATABASE=inventory
 DB_INVENTORY_USERNAME=root